BarbaLuke/Tesi/README.md

 4. Open ***nextflow.config*** file and overwrite this parameters :

-    1. *params.fasta* : need to change the name of the reference sequence chosen
+    1. *params.decontaminate* : need to change if you want to decontaminate fastq file from reads that match with human genome.
+    2. *params.deduplicate* : need to change if you want to not de-duplicate reads.
-    2. *profiles->local->process->withName:Contigs->cpus* : this parameter should make faster (or slower) the execution of contigs computing (need this for SHIVER method) based on the number of core used in this process.
+    3. *profiles->local->process->withName:Contigs->cpus* : this parameter should make faster (or slower) the execution of contigs computing (need this for SHIVER method) based on the number of core used in this process.
-    3. *profiles->local->process->withName:Make_SNV_list_SHIVER->cpus* : this parameter should make faster (or slower) the execution of SNV list file computing (need this for SHIVER method) based on the number of core used in this process.
+    4. *profiles->local->process->withName:Make_SNV_list_SHIVER->cpus* : this parameter should make faster (or slower) the execution of SNV list file computing (need this for SHIVER method) based on the number of core used in this process.
-    4. make the same as 2. and 3. for profile ***docker***
+    5. make the same as 3. and 4. for profile ***docker***

 5. Overwrite :
     1. ***shiver_setting/MyConfig_bowtie2.sh***